 Roughly 40 percent of Americans feel physically and emotionally isolated in the workplace, according to an EY Belonging Barometer Study launched by the Center for Talent Innovation.
+Making inclusion a priority is essential in the workplace.

-A sense of belonging to a group is something we all desire — at home, at work and in our greater community.
+A sense of belonging to a group is something we all desire — at home, at work, and in our greater community.
 It comes down to social connection, which is one of our most basic needs.
-When that need isn’t met, it can actually cause us to feel pain — physically and psychologically — the same way it would if other basic needs (like water, food and shelter) were unfulfilled.
+When that need isn’t met, it can actually cause us to feel pain — physically and psychologically — the same way it would if other basic needs (like water, food, and shelter) were unfulfilled.

-Employees who have a sense of belonging in the workplace are also 3.5 times more likely to contribute to their full potential, according to the same belonging barometer study.
+Employees who have a sense of belonging and inclusion in the workplace are also 3.5 times more likely to contribute to their full potential, according to the same belonging barometer study.
 When you scale that feeling of belonging to an entire organization, it’s also good for business.
 High belonging has been shown to increase job performance by 56 percent, reduce turnover risk by 50 percent and decrease sick days by 75 percent, according to Harvard Business Review.
 That adds up to an annual savings of more than $52 million for a 10,000-person company.

 How can you foster an environment where people feel like they belong?